ageekymonk/playground-WXST3cxr/markdowns/welcome.md

 1. How to argue with functions
 2. Collections Module
 3. Dynamic Attributes
+4. Callables
-4. Decorators
+5. Decorators
-5. functools Module
+6. functools Module